 As a long-time member of one of South Africa’s largest compassion projects aimed exclusively at men, Chris is passionate about gender equality and despises sexism.
-“You know, I understand why women have a mistrust towards men.
+“You know, I understand why women are mistrusting towards men.
 But honestly, how can you make such generalisations?
 That isn’t equality.”
 He shakes his head.
 “The worst part is that when I try to speak out about it, I get told that I have male tears.”

 Finding a way to use his male tears to benefit the environment has been a huge breaking point in Chris’s career and his personal life too.
 “Male Tears for Africa isn’t just about the water crisis.
 It’s about spreading love and teaching people that hate only breeds hate.”

 When asked about his male privilege by backers of the #MenAreTrash movement, Chris concedes that being a man does come with benefits but ultimately, we are all oppressed.
 “My suffering is no different to the suffering of a woman.
 But because I’m a man, I am not entitled to my feelings.
 Men hurt too.
 We have feelings too.
-Nowadays it seems like it’s us who’re oppressed.”
+Nowadays it seems like we are being oppressed most of all.”

 UPDATE: Male Tears for Africa is currently facing disciplinary action after members of the group were found vandalising a conservation site near the Steenbras dam.